carlosvmonzon/pyTIDES/README.md

 Instead of building every `HierarchicalSystem` by hand, `src/exotides/hierarchy.py` ships a catalog of 22 semantic, ready-to-use templates (`HierarchicalSystemTemplates`), from a single star up to 5-body systems (at most 3 stars, 2 planets, 1 moon).
-Each template is a fixed tree shape (who orbits whom) — you only supply masses and Keplerian
+Each template is a fixed tree shape (who orbits whom), so you only supply masses and Keplerian
 elements:

 ```python